AllStarLink/asl3-menu/php-backend/README.md

 secret=server1-ami-password
 ```

-Note: if the local host is targetted and no "settings.ini" file is found then the command will use the "admin" user settings from `/etc/asterisk/manager.conf`.
+Note: if the local host is targeted and no "settings.ini" file is found then the command will use the "admin" user settings from `/etc/asterisk/manager.conf`.

 #### The "--reload" argument